evansbenj/2024_BIO722/5_more_on_Stacks.md

 #### Prepare the input files
 unless (open DATAINPUT, $inputfile) {
-	print "Can not find the catelog input file!\n";
+	print "Can not find the catalog input file!\n";
 	exit;
 }